Event Reminder: Star Conquest's storyline relaunch event is this Saturday, the 11th, at 11PM game time! That's 7PM eastern and 4PM pacific!

 - The Galactic Egalitarian Alliance of Sentients is one or more unknown alien species with highly advanced technology.
 The human alliance called the EAOS was formed based on text-only communication with the discoverers of The Torus.

-- Other unknown alien species are sometimes encountered in deep space, but virtually nothing is known of them.
+- Other unknown alien species are sometimes encountered in deep space, or at least the evidence of them, but virtually nothing is known of them.

 About starships...

-- Starships are much more poorly designed than they have been in the past, with all Jinu technology and even much human technology now lost.
+- Immediately after the Outsider War, starships were much more poorly designed than they had been in the past, with all Jinu technology and even much human technology now lost.

 - Wormhole jumps are once again quite violent for the people inside, without the Jinu stabilization technology.